1stofhername/scisco-code-exercise/README.md

 ## Available Scripts

-A simple webpage that presents a list of allele data from <a href="https://www.ebi.ac.uk/ipd/rest/#/Allele%20API/listAlleles" target="blank" rel="noopener noreferrer">the Immuno Polymorphism Database.</a>
+A simple webpage that presents a list of the first 1000 allele data entries from <a href="https://www.ebi.ac.uk/ipd/rest/#/Allele%20API/listAlleles" target="blank" rel="noopener noreferrer">The Immuno Polymorphism Database.</a>

 ### `yarn start`